SassyCatSlaps/TheaterCMS/Readme.md

 <br /><br />

 ### 5. Implementing Comment Feature Functionality
 The next task was to implement the Upvote/Downvote functionality by incrementing the Like and Dislike properties by 1 when a user clicks the corresponding buttons.
-I had to teach myself Ajax and JSON to create an asynchronously updating property so that the page didn't reload when the buttons were clicked.
-This was a very tough challenge and involved making changes accross multiple files including but not limited to Comments.cshtml, Blog.js, Index.cshtml, and CommentsController.cs.
+I had to teach myself Ajax model methods and JSON formatting to create an asynchronously updating property to ensure the page didn't reload while refreshing information when buttons were clicked.
+This was a tough challenge and involved making changes accross multiple files including but not limited to Comments.cshtml, Blog.js, Index.cshtml, and CommentsController.cs.
 I attached event handlers to the button classes that were used to make Ajax requests to the server and implemented exceptions to handle any errors that might occur during calls.
 With my code completed, the like and dislike buttons updated the respective counts asynchronously without reloading the page when clicked.

 ```c#
 //...